 Giant multinational coffee chain, Starbucks bulldozed its way into the Argentine market in 2008 raising the quality bar for coffee beans and bringing with them the concept of ‘coffee to go.’
 After the novelty has worn off, the phenomenon seems to be sticking.
 Starbucks now has dozens of stores throughout the country and by all appearances is aggressively seeking to dominate the market.

 But unlike in the US twenty years ago, when Starbucks made its move out of Seattle, Argentina is already spoiled for choice when it comes to rich, decent-quality coffee prepared by competent barristas.
 Aside from the countless neighborhood and downtown Buenos Aires cafés, whose coffee quality can vary from middling to excellent, there are also some local chains such as Aroma, Havanna and The Coffee Store, which offer well-roasted arabica coffee and delicious snacks.
+In recent years gourmet coffee has arrived to Buenos Aires.
+Popular among coffee connoisseurs are Full City Cafe in Palermo, which has a delicious Colombian dark roast, and Coffee town, located inside the San Telmo market.

 A charming aspect of frittering away a morning over a cup of joe in traditional Argentine style is that it is almost always served with a glass of seltzer and couple of cookies.